-Cloudockit allows you to automatically generate your Azure Architecture diagrams in editable formats like Visio, diagrams.net (draw.io), and Lucidchart.
-Stop wasting time trying to create your diagrams manually and continually update them, Cloudockit will do the work for you!
+Cloudockit allows you to automatically generate your Azure Architecture diagrams in editable formats with Visio, diagrams.net (draw.io), and Lucidchart.
+Stop wasting time and effort manually creating and updating your diagrams.
+Cloudockit will do the work for you!

-Once you linked your Microsoft Azure environment with the tool, Cloudockit can scan all your cloud architecture and summarize it automatically into a complete and editable diagram.
+Once you connect your Microsoft Azure environment with our software, Cloudockit can scan your whole cloud architecture and outline it automatically into a complete and editable Azure diagram.

-The steps are simple: You log into your Azure Subscription and Cloudockit will leverage the Azure native API to retrieve all your resources and the links between the resources.
+The steps are simple: You log into your Azure Subscription and Cloudockit will leverage the Azure native API to retrieve all your resources and the links between them.

-This diagram is very useful for developers that work with App Services.
-They can see the dependencies with components like SQL Databases, Storages, Event Hubs, Service Bus, Cosmo DB, etc.
+This Azure network diagram is handy for developers working with App Services.
+They can see the dependencies with components like SQL Databases, Storages, Event Hubs, Service Bus, Cosmos DB, etc.

-Compared to the previous diagrams, which are organized per type of Workload, this one uses the logical grouping provided by Resource Groups.
+Compared to the previous Azure architecture diagrams, which are organized per type of Workload, this one uses the logical grouping provided by Resource Groups.
 You simply generate a tab per resource group.

-Cloudockit also generates global diagrams that contain everything in your Azure Subscription.
-The global architecture diagram enables you to see an overview of all the resources you have in your Azure subscription.
+Cloudockit also generates global diagrams that contain everything in your Azure subscription.
+The global Azure network diagram shows an overview of all the resources in your Azure subscription.
 It is also a good starting point if you have a messy environment you want to clean up.
-Cloudockit automatically generates two types of Global diagrams: one with all the details and one with a high-level overview.
+Cloudockit automatically generates two types of global diagrams: one with all the details and the other with a high-level overview.

-Cloudockit automatically embeds data into the Shapes that it generates.
-You can use this data to see the details of each component and to generate rules in Visio.
+Cloudockit automatically embeds data into the Shapes it generates.
+You can use this data to see each component’s details and generate rules in Visio.

-A good example would be to create a rule where you show a Red icon for Virtual Machines that are in the Stopped state and a Green icon for Virtual Machines that are in the Running state.
+A good example would be to create a rule where you show a Red icon for virtual machines in the stopped state, and a green icon for virtual machines in the running state.

-Cloudockit gives you flexibility regarding the information you want to display: you can group elements and select the layers you would like to show.
-For example, if you find the architecture diagrams are too difficult to read because of the NSG icons, you can hide the layer and improve your workflow.
+Cloudockit lets you choose the information you want to display: you can group elements and select the layers you would like to show.
+For example, if you find the architecture diagrams are too challenging to read because of the NSG icons, you can hide the layer and improve your workflow.

 You probably do not want to manually start a diagram generation every single time you change something in your Azure environment.

-That is where Cloudockit’s built-in Scheduling features can help!
+That is where Cloudockit’s built-in Scheduling feature comes in handy!
 Simply create a new Automation Profile.
 Choose when you want to schedule the generation of your architecture diagrams, and you are all set!

-Cloudockit allows you to choose a Tag to represent your Business Application.
-It will automatically create Visio Diagrams, using a Tab per Azure Application, without the need for a script.
+Cloudockit allows you to choose a tag to represent your business Application.
+It will automatically create Visio Azure diagrams, using a Tab for each Azure Application, without the need for a script.

-Cloudockit also supports the ability to extract the Business Application based on Regex on the Resources Names or Resource Groups Names.
+Cloudockit also lets you extract the Business Application based on Regex, the resource names, or resource group names.